rladies/meetup-presentations_brisbane/2021/10/README.md

-# R-Laides Urmia, Iran: Cluster analysis, interplation techniquews and more using R
+# R-Ladies Urmia, Iran: Cluster analysis, interpolation techniques and more using R

 ## October 5th, 2021 5 pm AEST